 Use a Self-Watering Pot

 If you tend to forget watering, a self-watering pot can be a lifesaver.
 I found it perfect for keeping my rosemary happy while I’m busy with other projects.
+This method works beautifully if you’re exploring different potted vegetable garden ideas.

 Include a Colorful Plant Stand

 Elevate your rosemary with a colorful plant stand to add height and interest.
 My bright yellow stand really makes the green rosemary pop.
+For a fun and inexpensive DIY option, you can even build your own cinder block plant stand.

 Experiment with Unusual Materials